 Having finished the series of posts on the Millennium, we are now going to visit a number–but only a fraction–of common deceptions within our current Laodicean Church.
 Please feel free to disagree with me.
 But I hope readers will search the Scriptures for themselves to discover the truth.
 The first of these deceptions concerns Purgatory, Perdition, and baptism of the dead.
 To launch these next posts, however, I have an experience in my life’s most recent chapter to relate.

 Last week another friend of mine committed suicide.
 The soft version of this is ‘took his own life’.
 Like my other friend, Dave, featured in my post by that name: Dave.
 What did I say back then?
 That I never wanted it to happen again.
 Unlike Dave, this friend was a Christian.
 Also unlike Dave he had been threatening to commit suicide for some time, at least several weeks, if not many years.
 Furthermore, unlike Dave again, we–all his family, friends, and church–knew.
 It isn’t like we did nothing.
 We prayed, counselled him, visited him in hospital where he was having treatment.
-And I for one knew that if my friend persisted in his endeavours, Father would eventually remove His hand from this son of Adam and give him what he wanted.
+And I for one knew that if my friend persisted with his threats, Father would eventually remove His hand from this son of Adam and give him what he wanted.
 So when that happened we all chose to think, well, it was HIS choice.
 Wasn’t it?

 As I contemplated the whys and wherefores of my friend’s suicide, I was reminded of another suicidal person I had met in my life.
 Wherein the outcome was very different indeed.

 It was about two and a half years ago.
-My two teenage sons and I were rock climbing one night at our local area, cliffs on the riverbank opposite our city.
+My two teenage sons and I were rock climbing one night at our local area – cliffs on the riverbank opposite our city.
 My youngest was on the rock at the time, with me belaying him.
 We were surrounded by friends and members of our climbing club.
 Suddenly we all heard a loud THUMP! as something hit the ground nearby.
 My immediate thought was: I HOPE that is a backpack falling off the cliffs above, and not a person!
 Because, you see, being a nurse, I knew I would be one of two of us there that night legally responsible for the physical well-being of anyone injured in the vicinity.
 I DID NOT want to have to do mouth-to-mouth on someone.
 I did not wish to see someone crushed, broken, and twisted after plummeting 20 metres from the cliff top.
 And I most certainly didn’t want to meet a dead person that night.